ShijazKS/ShijazKS.github.io/posts/shap-vs-lime.md

 Two of the most popular tools for explaining black-box models are **SHAP** and **LIME**.
 Both aim to answer the same question:

-> "Which features influenced this prediction, and by how much?"
+> Which features influenced this prediction, and by how much?

 But while their goals are similar, their methods — and what they tell you — can be quite different.